dfgordon/vscode-language-merlin6502/README.md

 * All delimited strings ("dstrings") must be terminated
 * The characters `;[{}<>=` cannot be used in any label
 * The character `]` cannot be used in any label, except to start a variable
+* Immediate mode in an equivalence is not accepted

 ## About Columns and Case